How to Make an App - 5 Fundamental Steps7 mins read

 - You can begin testing with your target audience.
 The sooner you get feedback from potential customers the better.

-A UX designer should work on your wireframes and consult with the product owner to minimize misunderstandings of functionality and purpose.
+A UX designer should work on your wireframes and consult with the product owner to minimize misunderstandings of functionality and purpose of both mobile and website applications.

 In some cases, such as smaller projects, you can skip directly from sketching to graphic design.
 It always depends on the quality and clarity of the sketch.
 Be aware that each change made in the graphic design process is more expensive than changes made during wireframing or sketching.